FarahaniMehrshad/NaiveCircuitSimulator/readme.md

     ./NaiveCircuitSimulator

 # Circuit Core
-You can use the core itself to solve circuits without using gui.
+You can use the circuit core to solve circuits without the need for a graphical environment.
 Consider this circuit:

 ![Simple Electric Circuit](https://github.com/FarahaniMehrshad/NaiveCircuitSimulator/blob/master/Pics/Circuit.PNG)

-First we give all nodes and elements a unique name like so:
+First, we give all nodes and elements a unique name like so:

 ![](https://github.com/FarahaniMehrshad/NaiveCircuitSimulator/blob/master/Pics/Circuit2.png)

-Then we ask the core to solve the circuit for us:
+Then we ask the core to solve the circuit for us.

  ``` cpp
  #include "CircuitCore.h"